Why working with us?

 3. Managed Service Provider (MSP)

-Hospitality MSPs, like nettify, are in the business of Wi-Fi management and customer service.
+Hospitality MSPs, like nettify, are in the business of Wi-Fi management and customer support service.
 They are selling customer satisfaction.
 If the guests are not happy, there is no other compelling reason (like the bandwidth or hardware instalments), to keep MSPs on board.
 Thus, they strive to keep the Wi-Fi service smooth and hotel guests happy.
 Consider hospitality-oriented MSPs over general MSPs that service various verticals.

 • 100% Hospitality oriented.

-• Know all the specifics of guest Wi-Fi design.
+• Know all the specifics of hotel Wi-Fi design.

 • Able to unify guest Wi-Fi experience across the entire hotel chain.

-• Will help you chose the right hardware.
+• MSP will help you chose the right hardware.

-• Their Wi-Fi platforms are far more advanced and specialised.
+• MSP Wi-Fi platforms are far more advanced and specialised then the ones from ISPs.

 • 24/7 support is part of their DNA.